 We’ve decided to put our experiences to good use.
 So, if you want to know what are the best horror games on PS4 you’ve come to the right place.
 Peruse this list and you’ll discover the scariest video games that the PS4 has to offer.
 Why not pick one or two of them up to play… unless you’re too scared?

 Want to support GameSpew?
 If you decide to try any of the games on this list, please consider buying them through our Amazon links, included below each entry.
 It won’t cost you anything extra, but we’ll get a small slice of the purchase.

-Its sequel, Resident Evil Village, might be out now, but we still think Resident Evil 7 is scarier.
-It completely rebooted the Resident Evil formula by returning it to its true horror roots, borrowing many a convention from popular horror films and games of the past.
+Its sequel, Resident Evil Village, might be out now, but we still think Resident Evil 7: Biohazard is scarier.
+It completely rebooted the Resident Evil franchise by returning it to its true horror roots, borrowing many a convention from popular horror films and games of the past.
 There’s a stench of Evil Dead in there, a taste of Texas Chainsaw Massacre and an air of Condemned, but Resident Evil 7 is a masterpiece in its own right.